amahabal/PySeqsee/_sources/api/controller.txt

   self.ui  # Points to the UI (usually a GUI).

-The UI provides the important method called AskQuestion.
+The UI provides the important method called :py:meth:`~farg.core.ui.gui.GUI.AskQuestion`.
 This can be used by the controller to ask for confirmation of the answer, for instance.
 In case of a graphical UI, this could result in the user being asked the question.
 In other cases (such as in automated testing), the UI may be given enough knowledge to answer the question itself.
 See the UI documentation for details.